smok-serwis/tempsdb/docs/index.rst

 .. versionadded:: 0.5

 Experimental support for gzipping time series is added.
-Note that reading from gzipped files is for now slow, as every seek requires reading the file from the beginning.
+Note that reading from gzipped files might be slow, as every seek requires reading the file from the beginning.

 Warnings will be issued while using gzipped series to remind you of this fact.